 The example below shows a corporation’s IT network.
-There are offices at different locations and various subnets within them, all communicating to a central server though which common services are accessed.
+There are offices at different locations and various subnets within them, all communicating to a central server through which common services are accessed.
 Links represent communication between any two machines.
 We’ve used combos to group network assets by subnet and location, so at the high level we get a really simple view of the topology:

 We can see two alerts have been raised, shown in red.
 The red link alerts us to a potentially dangerous connection between the Paris and Cambridge offices.
 Let’s drill down by ‘opening’ some combos:

 It turns out that the alert was triggered by insecure data travelling between two devices.
 Using nested combos, we can see this detail when we need it but easily switch back to a high-level view when we’re trying to understand the general picture.

 As well as combos, this example uses other techniques to make it easier for users to understand what’s happening: